Cloud Gateway Ultra vs Cloud Gateway Max (2026): Which Should You Buy?

 The UniFi Cloud Gateway Ultra cannot run UniFi Protect and does not support UniFi security cameras or NVR storage natively.

-For sites running the UCG-Ultra, adding even a single UniFi camera requires a separate UNVR Instant ($199) and a dedicated hard drive (from $99 for 1TB SATA), adding both cost and the overhead of managing two independent devices with two separate Protect instances.
+For sites running the UCG-Ultra, adding even a single UniFi camera requires a separate Protect console — typically a UNVR Instant ($199) or CloudKey+ — along with a dedicated hard drive, adding both cost and the overhead of managing the gateway and a separate Protect console.

-- When the Ultra is appropriate: Pure networking deployments — routing, VLANs, VPNs, firewall — for professional services firms (accounting, law, financial advisory) with no physical surveillance requirements now or anticipated within the hardware lifecycle.
+- When the Ultra is appropriate: Pure networking deployments — routing, VLANs, VPNs, firewall — for professional services firms (accounting, law, financial advisory) with no physical surveillance requirements currently planned.

-- When the Max is appropriate: Retail, medical, or mixed-use offices where security cameras are actively deployed or are likely to be added.
+- When the Max is appropriate: Retail, medical, or mixed-use offices where security cameras are actively deployed or likely to be added within the hardware's lifecycle.
 The UCG-Max (no storage, $199) supports Protect immediately upon installing an NVMe SSD.
 For compatible camera models, see our UniFi Protect camera guide.
 For broader network design, see the UniFi Network Design Guide.

 Retrofit Cost Adds Up

-In our field experience, a significant share of network-only deployments add cameras within two years of initial setup.
-The retrofit path — Ultra + UNVR Instant + HDD — runs $427 or more.
-The Max at $199 addresses that upfront and keeps everything on a single device.
+In our small-business deployments, a significant share of network-only sites add cameras within two years of initial setup.
+The retrofit path — Ultra ($129) + UNVR Instant ($199) + HDD — exceeds $328 before storage.
+The Max at $199 plus an NVMe drive addresses that upfront and keeps everything on a single device, though storage capacities differ between the two approaches.

 When Does the 1 Gbps IDS/IPS Limit Matter?

 IDS/IPS requires substantial processing overhead.
 On the UCG-Ultra, all traffic passes through a 1 Gbps inspection engine when threat detection is active.
 On a 2.5 Gbps fiber connection, this caps effective secure throughput at 40% of the plan speed.
-The UCG-Max's inspection engine delivers 2.3 Gbps with IDS/IPS fully active — a throughput ceiling raised from earlier firmware estimates via the UniFi OS 4.1+ platform update — handling modern multi-gigabit business tiers without artificial throttling.
+The UCG-Max's inspection engine delivers 2.3 Gbps with IDS/IPS fully active, handling multi-gigabit business tiers up to that ceiling.
+For sustained inspected throughput above 2.3 Gbps, the UCG Fiber (5 Gbps IDS/IPS) is the next step.

 The UCG-Ultra's 1 Gbps ceiling is not a concern if: